 Speechs, Table Topics, Contests

 OCCUPY Bradenton is the local descendant of Occupy Wall Street, dating back to October 2011.
 It seeks to represent the economic and social concerns of the 99% of Americans whose interests are largely dominated by the 1% at the top of the financial pyramid, the super wealthy and corporate giants who seem to control every strata of American life.
 Occupy invites all who want to join the fight for many of the issues listed below, to help level the “playing field” so every citizen has a chance for the “American Dream,” to be able to sustain a decent standard of living for themselves and their families.
-Occupy meets weekly at the Fellowship the first Monday at 7:00 pm for discussion, education, and planning.
-The Third Monday is an educational program with a DVD and discussion co sponsored with the MUUF Social Justice Committee.
+Occupy meets twice monthly at the Fellowship the second Monday at 7:00 pm for discussion, education, and planning.
+The Fourth Monday is an educational program with a DVD and discussion co sponsored with the MUUF Social Justice Committee.
 Doors are open at 6 pm and the film begins at 6:30. pm.
 Check the MUUF calendar to see the educational events.
 Occupy members demonstrate with other groups for issues of social justice.
 All events are free and open to the public.

 Occupy members believe in: